-There are currently more than a thousand individual badges you may earn with more released every month.
+Quest offers more than a thousand individual badges to earn with more released every month.
 If you want a badge that is not ready yet, or maybe isn't even on our list, all you have to do is add it to our wish list on the Contact Us page, or you may give us a hand and help us write them as well (See the Badge Writing Badge for instruction).
 In addition to our badges, we also offer a variety of higher awards based on themes such as community service, character, patriotism, and leadership.